Key Takeaways

 - Coinbase is regulated in many countries, making it one of the more trusted exchanges, especially for users concerned about regulatory oversight.

-- It offers both a retail interface (ideal for beginners) and Coinbase Pro (for advanced traders), which has more complex charting tools and lower fees.
+- It offers both a retail interface (ideal for beginners) and Coinbase Advanced (for experienced traders), which provides more complex charting tools and lower fees.

 Recent Concerns: